This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 In fact, learning how to teach these different commands is one of the main reasons why I was interested in raising a service dog puppy vs. a guide dog puppy.

-Lucky for us we are puppy raiser manual gives us a list of commands that we are to teach our puppies including what our pup’s physical response should be, application, and notes.
+Lucky for us our puppy raiser manual gives us a list of commands that we are to teach our puppies including what our pup’s physical response should be, application, and notes.

 So, now you’re wondering exactly what commands do you teach a service dog puppy in training?